 Minerva Active Learning Forum

 The Minerva Active Learning Forum is a real-time learning environment that gives Minerva students freedom to travel the world while taking classes.
+(You can learn more from our book Building the Intentional University.)
 As a tiny team in 2012, we designed and built a seminar environment that was seamless and closely tied to Minerva’s Active Learning philosophy.

 - A hosted video provider